GuSH Crosswalk Seed Grant

-GuSH Crosswalk Seed Grant Funding, GuSH -CW is being provided to graduate students and teams for research project pilots that cross two or more departments or colleges through the new ProSEED Initiative.
+GuSH Crosswalk Seed Grant, GuSH -CW is being provided to graduate students and teams for research project pilots that cross two or more departments or colleges through the new ProSEED Initiative.
 These grants are to promote creative interdisciplinarity and collaborations among researchers across campus.
-Unlike standard GuSH Funding, the research projects proposed do not have to meet the requirements of research for a required degree but can be for pursuing pilot projects, creating entrepreneurial opportunities and exploring interdisciplinary domains.
+Unlike standard GuSH Grants, the research projects proposed do not have to meet the requirements of research for a required degree but can be for pursuing pilot projects, creating entrepreneurial opportunities and exploring interdisciplinary domains.

 - Submit a response to the items below to firstname.lastname@example.org using a subject line of “GuSH-CW: (your full name)”